 Posted: Jun 10, 2021

-So you’ve had enough of meaningless flings and are now looking for a more permanent dental relationship?
+So, you’ve had enough of meaningless flings and are now looking for a more permanent dental relationship?
 Then dental implants might be the right life partner for you, especially if you only have a small gap to fill.
-Just like with different dentures, implants come in a variety of shapes, sizes and types.
+Just like with different dentures, implants come in a variety of shapes, sizes, and types.
 We’re here with an explanation to help you know your endosteal from your subperiosteal.
-Read on to learn more about denture implants.
+Read on to learn more about the different types of denture implants.

 What Are Dental Implants?

 Dental implants are metal anchors that your dentist surgically positions into the jawbone.
 These implants are then used to mount replacement teeth.
 Since implants are fused into the jawbone, they help support any artificial teeth securely.